Rippling/rippling-developer-portal-example/README.md

 # developer_portal
-This is a public demo for the Developer Portal.
+This is a public demo for the Developer Portal for our integration partners.